 Demonstration and practice of counseling skills, as well as the ability to critically self-reflect on personal identity and impact as a therapist, are primary objectives of this course.
-The instructor will assess the development of counseling skills and understanding of identity in the therapeutic relationship through observation, weekly assignments, and long-term projects.
+The instructor will assess the development of counseling skills and understanding of identity in the therapeutic relationship through observation, various assignments, and long-term projects.

-1. Attendance, Participation, & Disposition: 15%
+1. Attendance, Participation, & Disposition: 15 points (15%)

-- Regular attendance and active participation is expected for all classes.
-Any missed class time will be made up by completing extra assignments designed by the instructor. - Missing more than ten percent of class time may result in failure to complete the class.
+Regular attendance and active participation is expected for all classes.
+Any missed class time will be made up by completing extra assignments designed by the instructor.

+- Missing more than ten percent of class time may result in failure to complete the class.
 This would be 4.5 hours of a 45 hour class (3 credits), 3.0 hours for a 30 hour class (2 credits) or 1.5 hours for a 15 hour class (1 credit.)
 In case of extreme hardship and also at the discretion of the instructor, a grade of incomplete may be given for an assignment or the entire course. - Students who incur two or more absences will have their grade lowered by one full grade and will be asked to repeat the course or will fail the course. - Students are obligated to be available to your peer counselor team.
 If you miss a practice session or class your counselor is left without a client.
 Thus, unless another student volunteers, your counselor misses an opportunity to practice skills. - Active participation is required and is an additional way for the instructor to evaluate students' learning.
-Participation includes the following: - o Open discussion within the group regarding theory, content and process of the counseling sessions. - o Disclosure of client issues for which you need assistance from the instructor and peers - o Facilitating the growth and development of self and others by providing and accepting regular constructive feedback. - Disposition: Supervision is a critical tool for learning about how your qualities, style and skills may facilitate or impede therapeutic relationships.
-In order to facilitate growth in others, you must be able to accept constructive feedback about your own counseling skills.
-A lack of openness to receiving constructive feedback and responding accordingly in a professional manner will negatively impact your development as a family therapist and your grade for this course.
+Participation includes the following: - Open discussion within the group regarding theory, content and process of the counseling sessions. - o Disclosure of client issues for which you need assistance from the instructor and peers - o Facilitating the growth and development of self and others by providing and accepting regular constructive feedback. - Disposition: Supervision is a critical tool for learning about how your qualities, style and skills may facilitate or impede therapeutic relationships. - o In order to facilitate growth in others, you must be able to accept constructive feedback about your own counseling skills. - O A lack of openness to receiving constructive feedback and responding accordingly in a professional manner will negatively impact your development as a family therapist and your grade for this course. - Openness to feedback from the instructor and other class members is pertinent to the development of micro skills in counseling.